Paul DeJong Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants rank 11th in baseball in home runs surrendered (69 total, 1.1 per game).
+- Giants pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).

-- In his last outing on Thursday against the Colorado Rockies, the righty went 5 1/3 innings, giving up four earned runs while surrendering eight hits.
+- The right-hander's most recent appearance came on Thursday against the Colorado Rockies, when he went five innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.